Hayley Williams escapes in her solo debut "Simmer" - Mash Viral

 Read more: Hayley Williams turns Paramore-inspired “SNL” skit into a perfect meme

-It’s unclear who is instrumental in supporting her, but Howard considers himself the singer’s bassist and songwriter / musician Petals For Armor on Instagram.
+It’s unclear who is instrumental in supporting Williams, but Howard sees himself as the singer’s bassist and songwriter / musician Petals For Armor on Instagram.
 Keeping everything tight, Howard also plays bass in Paramore’s drummer Zac FarroS Half Noise.

-“I am so ready and incredibly humble to be able to share this project,” said Williams.
-“It was a scary and stimulating experience.
-Some of my proudest moments as a lyricist happened while writing “PETALS FOR ARMOR”.
-And I could get my hands a little dirtier than usual when it comes to instrumentation.

-“I am part of a group with my favorite musicians, so I never really feel the need to play a player role when it comes to Paramore records.
-However, this project benefited from a bit of musical naivety and brutality, so I experimented a little more.
-I did this with some of the people closest to me.
-Their respective talents really shine throughout the record.
+Now, “with the help of some of her closest friends” as she said in this original ad, Williams is unleashing “Simmer”.
+Find out below.

 (integrated) https://www.youtube.com/watch?v=8lSj5k2K7w0 (/ integrated)